le-jzr/spl/README.md

  * `0xFE` Start of a positive INTEGER.
  * `0xFF` Start of a negative INTEGER.

-Raw integer encoding:
+7-bit integer encoding (INT7):
-	Raw integer is a variable-length encoding of an unsigned integer.
+	INT7 a variable-length encoding of an unsigned integer.
 	It is a sequence of bytes.
-The most significant bit of each byte is the end marker.
-If it is set to 0, the next byte is a continuation of raw integer.
-If it is 1, the byte is the last byte of the integer.
-The resulting value is computed by appending the 7 bits from each byte in little-endian order.
+The most significant bit of each byte is set to zero, i.e. each byte contains 7 bits of the integer.

-Each SPL object is encoded by first writing its total length in bytes as a Raw integer.
+	Bytes are in little-endian order, i.e. the first byte contains the 7 least significant bits of a number.
+	There must be no trailing zero bytes.

+Each SPL object is optionally prefixed with the length of the entire object in INT7 encoding, not including the length of the INT7 length itself, but including any control bytes.
+For objects of type BLOB or INTEGER, this length-prefix is mandatory.
+After the length, one control byte identifies the type of the object.

 STRING:
-	When sending a string, if the string is one of the predefined key strings, it can be sent as a single byte indicating the (zero-based) index of the string in the key string list.
-	If not one of the key strings, the string is sent as a byte 0x80, followed by the bytes of the encoding (no escaping or delimiting characters), followed by the encoding of a NUL character.
+	A STRING is identified either by a byte in range `0x80`--`0xEF`, or a byte of value `0xFC`.
+	In the former case, the byte's value minus 128 identifies one of the key strings.
+	No further data is included.
+In the latter case, string data encoded as UTF-8 follow the control byte, terminated by a byte of value 0.

 INTEGER: